-When a generation owner or operator has determined that it plans to retire a generation unit, a request will be sent to the System Operator.
+When a generation owner or operator has determined it plans to retire a generation unit, a request will be sent to the System Operator.
 To ensure that this process conforms with a uniform procedure, the System Operator will define rules related to how that retirement request must be presented.
-Any such retirement decision shall be made consistent with the approved IRP and in accordance with required approvals.
-LUMA will consider the following associated issues.
+Any such retirement decision shall be evaluated by the System operator and presented to the PREB for regulatory approval.
+In accordance with IRP reporting requirements to the Bureau, LUMA would provide quarterly updates and compliance reports associated with the plans for retirement of steam units, with specific reporting and compliance information requirements and dates as described in the Modified Action Plan.
+These regular updates and compliance reports would include all information on the status of conversion to synchronous condensing where applicable.